analogdevicesinc/ai8x-training/README.md

 The data memory instances inside the accelerator are single-port memories.
 This means that only one access operation can happen per clock cycle.
 When using the HWC data format (see [Channel Data Formats](#Channel-Data-Formats)), this means that each of the four processors sharing the data memory instance will receive one byte of data per clock cycle (since each 32-bit data word consists of four packed channels).

+When the data has more than 64 channels, each data memory should store more than four channels.
+As this data is written by the multiple passes of the used processors in the previous layer, contiguous 32-bit data words are number of those processors channels apart from each other.
+For example, if a 128 channels data is created using 64 processors, Data Memory 0 stores channels 0, 1, 2, 3 and 64, 65, 66, 67; Data Memory 1 stores channels 4, 5, 6, 7 and 68, 69, 70, 71 and Data Memory 15 stores channels 60, 61, 62, 63 and 124, 125, 126, 127.
+Therefore, each spatial element of the data is stored by 2 32-bit data word on the same data memory.

 ### Streaming Mode

 The machine also implements a streaming mode.
 Streaming allows input data dimensions that exceed the available per-channel data memory in the accelerator.